plus-nexus-darknet-link/nexus-darknet-link/README.md

-Update: Updated IDE configuration documentation
+Update: url is now clickable and functioning